Theory of layered-oxide cathode degradation in Li-ion batteries by oxidation-induced cation disorder: Simulations

-Single particles are cycled at $\SI{1}{C}$ for 100 cycles, with a set of low voltage simulations up to $\SI{4.3}{V}$ and a set of high voltage simulations up to $\SI{4.5}{V}$, modeling the experimental behavior in Yan et al. \cite{yan2017atomic}.
+Single particles of NMC532 such that $x=0.5$ are cycled at $\SI{1}{C}$ for 100 cycles, with a set of low voltage simulations with higher voltage cutoffs up to $\SI{4.3}{V}$ and a set of high voltage simulations up to $\SI{4.5}{V}$, modeling the experimental behavior in Yan et al. \cite{yan2017atomic}.
+The lower voltage cutoff was permanently set to $\SI{3.75}{V}$.
+More information on the numerical simulations can be seen in Appendix \ref{appdx:numerical}.
 The amount of cation disorder growth post cycling and the overpotentials in the simulations are shown in Figs. \ref{fig:fig5}b and \ref{fig:fig5}c.
 In these ranges, based on the asymmetry of the Butler-Volmer reaction, there is more oxygen formation at the surface of the particle, causing cation disorder to initiate at the surface and diffuse inward.
 At high voltages, the amount of cation disorder nears the amount measured in experiments to be roughly \SI{20}{nm}, close to the experimental measurement of \SI{25}{nm} of disorder \cite{yan2017atomic}.
 The surface phase appears when the amount of defects is high and grows inward towards the center of the particle as the amount increases.
 Meanwhile, there is almost no growth for the low voltage phase, similarly to the experimental measurement of \SI{2}{nm} of cation disorder \cite{yan2017atomic}.
 From our simulated results, we see that there is a larger amount of capacity fade happening after 100 cycles at higher voltages than at lower, with most of it happening at the surface of the particle at higher voltages.
 We see our model is able to reproduce the experimental data observed qualitatively.